gregv12/csv-compiler/README.md

 Person problem pushing 'not a number' from row:'4' fieldIndex:'1' targetMethod:'Person#setAge' error:'java.lang.NumberFormatException: For input string: "not a number"'
 Max age:43
 ```

-# Steps to process a CSV source
-Required steps to set up a successful processing pipeline:

-1. Add CVS compiler dependencies to you project.
-2. Create a java bean with getters and setter for persistent properties
-3. Add a `@CSVMarshaller` annotation to the java bean source file
-4. Load marshaller using `RowMarshaller.load([Bean.class])`
-5. Stream from a reader or a String into the loaded RowMarshaller, add stream logic to process marshalled instances
-   `.stream([Reader|String])`

-Behaviour can optionally be injected into the processing chain:

-1. Register a validation logger to record marshalling errors. `RowMarshaller.setValidationLogger`
-2. Register a row validator with `RowMarshaller.setRowValidator`
-3. Register a fatal exception handler for parse errors with `RowMarshaller.setFatalExceptionHandler`
-4. Register a header transformer with `RowMarshaller.setHeaderTransformer`
-5. Register a lookup function with `RowMarshaller.addLookup`

 # Performance